Australia banks agree Android Pay deal, Apple Pay still frozen out

 An Apple spokeswoman declined to comment.

 Android Pay will support both MasterCard and Visa credit and debit cards, Pali Bhat, director of product management at Google wrote in a blog post Wednesday.
-Consumer favourites like McDonald's Corp and Domino's Pizza have also signed up, Google said, enhancing Android Pay's appeal.
+Consumer favorites like McDonald's Corp (MCD.N) and Domino's Pizza (DMP.AX) have also signed up, Google said, enhancing Android Pay's appeal.

 The absence of a deal on Apple Pay hinges on banks' unwillingness to give up a slice of a market for contactless payments they have cultivated that is now much bigger than in many other countries.